cognitedata/cdp-spark-datasource/README.md

 ### Data points

 Data points are always related to a time series.
-To read datapoints you will need to filter by a valid time series name, otherwise an empty DataFrame will be returned.
-For this reason it is important to be careful when using caching with this resource type.
+To read data points you need to filter by a valid time series name, otherwise an empty DataFrame is returned. **Important**: be careful when using caching with this resource type.

 One additional option is supported:

-- `partitions`: The data source will split the time range into this many partitions (20 by default) time intervals.
+- `partitions`: Specifies the number of partitions to split the data source into.
+Default: 20.

 #### Numerical data points

-To read numerical data points from CDF, provide the option `.option("type", "datapoints")`.
-For numerical data points you can also request aggregated data by filtering by aggregation and granularity.
+To read numerical data points from CDF, use the `.option("type", "datapoints")` option.
+For numerical data points you can also request aggregated data by filtering by **aggregation** and **granularity**.

-`aggregation`: Numerical data points can be aggregated before they are retrieved from CDF.
-This allows for faster queries by reducing the amount of data transferred.
-You can aggregate data points by specifying one or more aggregates (e.g. average, minimum, maximum) as well as the time granularity over which the aggregates should be applied (e.g. "1h" for one hour).
-If the aggregate option is NULL, or not set, data points will return the raw time series data.
+- `aggregation`: Numerical data points can be aggregated to reduce the amount of data transferred in query responses and improve performance.
+You can specify one or more aggregates (for example average, minimum and maximum) and also the time granularity for the aggregates (for example 1h for one hour).
+If the aggregate option is NULL, or not set, data points return the raw time series data.

-`granularity`: Aggregates are aligned to the start time modulo the granularity unit.
-For example, if you ask for daily average temperatures since monday afternoon last week, the first aggregated data point will contain averages for monday, the second for tuesday, etc.
+- `granularity`: Aggregates are aligned to the start time modulo of the granularity unit.
+For example, if you ask for daily average temperatures since Monday afternoon last week, the first aggregated data point contains averages for the whole of Monday, the second for Tuesday, etc.

 ```scala
 // Get the datapoints from publicdata